 We’ve been trained to believe the only way to protect fragile products is styrofoam and packing peanuts.
 In an increasingly competitive market, every cost-saving measure could be the difference between making a profit, breaking even, or worse.
 In other words, plastic-based protection can be cheaper.
 But two factors are challenging this reality.

 First, many sustainable packing peanut alternatives are widely available, including some made from corn.
 An expertly engineered structure is perhaps more sustainable.
 While it may cost more design money up front, the long-term savings for your company and the planet are worth it.
 Rather than a large box filled with air cushions, styrofoam, or packing peanuts, packaging engineers can design a much smaller—and significantly stronger—structure using only cardboard.
+Many brands are turning to home appliances packaging and cosmetic packaging designs made from cardboard rather than styrofoam.

 If you want to know more about Zenpack’s services